NagarjunP23/python-projects/End to End Data Analytics Project (Python + SQL)/README.md

  ## About The Project

-This is and End to End Data Analytics Project using Python and SQL.
+This is and End to End Data Analytics Project using Python, SQL and Power BI.
 ![ETL Diagram](https://github.com/NagarjunP23/python-projects/assets/53596669/f84e41b4-247d-409f-aa93-b6420c474e37)

 - Get the data from Kaggle API using Python.